 - organisational support

 The guidelines are an important resource to support the National Quality and Health Service Standard: Preventing and Controlling Infections.

 National Safety and Quality Health Service (NSQHS) Standard 3

 The NSQHS Standard 3: Preventing and Controlling Healthcare-Associated Infections aims to minimise the risk of patients acquiring a healthcare-associated infection.

 Standard 3 describes the systems and strategies to prevent infection and to manage infections effectively when they occur.
 They also explain how to prevent and contain antimicrobial resistance through the development and implementation of effective antimicrobial stewardship programs.

 Several governments and organisations have developed specific infection prevention and control guidelines for multi-drug resistant organisms.

 The Australian Commission on Safety and Quality in Health Care has updated the national guidelines Recommendations for the control of carbapenemase-producing Enterobacteriaceae (CPE): A guide for acute care health facilities in May 2017.
 The Commission also developed information sheets on CPE for clinicians and patients.

-Victoria has developed CPE management guidelines and a suite of information sheets to assist clinicians, patients and visitors in health services.
+The Victorian Department of Health and Human Services has developed CPE management guidelines and a suite of information sheets to assist clinicians, patients and visitors in health services.
 These aim to prevent infections and control the spread of CPE.

 The National Health and Medical Research Council, in collaboration with the Australian Commission on Safety and Quality in Health Care has developed fact sheets on healthcare-associated infections from: